octopus-network/octopus-docs/src/guides/appchain-develop.md

 yarn install
 ```

-### Implement the application logic of the Appchain
+### Integrate Your Application into the Appchain

-Dive into the [Barnacle](https://github.com/octopus-network/barnacle), to implement the application logic of the Appchain, the general process is as follows:
+Steps to integrate your application into the Appchain([Barnacle](https://github.com/octopus-network/barnacle)):

 1. Add a `pallet`, and implement application specific logic in `pallets/<pallet-name>/src/lib.rs`;
 2. Add the `pallet` into `runtime/Cargo.toml`, `runtime/src/lib.rs`;
 3. Add the `runtime` into `node/Cargo.toml`, install it in the node.

-For more information, you can refer to the [Add Pallet to Runtime Guide](https://substrate.dev/docs/en/tutorials/add-a-pallet/) in the Substrate Developer Center.
+For more information, please refer to the [Add Pallet to Runtime Guide](https://substrate.dev/docs/en/tutorials/add-a-pallet/) in the Substrate Developer Center.

-### Start the local network of the Appchain
+### Start the Local Network of the Appchain

 Execute the following command to compile and start the local blockchain node: